 PE in St Edmund Campion is an area of strength and a subject that we strongly promote.
 It has been well documented that children who take part in regular PE perform better in all other areas of their academic learning.

 All children take part in 2 hours of PE lessons each week with the focus being on Games, Gym and Dance with the addition of swimming in the summer term.
 In Dance the focus is on the children developing the skills needed to be able to create and combine a series of movements that when performed together create a dance sequence.
 Children in Years 4-6 take part in an annual musical and dance performance at Norden Farm Centre for the Arts.
+Children in Year 3 take part in the annual Schools Partnership Dance festival.

 The focus in our Gym lessons is more about the children developing their agility, balance and co -ordination skills using a variety of equipment, music and floor work.